How to Build a Fanbase as an Independent Artist in 2026

 Beyond Email: Other Owned Channels

-While email should be your primary owned channel, you should also consider some additional options.
-SMS (Text Messaging) is great for urgent announcements.
-They have a 98% open rate, but far stricter regulations.
+Email should be your foundation, but don’t ignore other owned channels.
+SMS (text messaging) has a 98% open rate and works brilliantly for urgent announcements – ‘Last 10 tickets for tonight’ gets immediate attention.
+Just be aware of stricter regulations around consent and timing.
 Discord is huge for superfan communities, and Patreon is also well regarded for recurring revenue from your most dedicated fans.
 And your website for SEO-driven discovery (put your name into a search engine, what comes back?) and direct content delivery.

 Your email list shouldn’t exist in isolation.
 It amplifies social media and streaming efforts through strategic campaign sequencing.